Star of Bethlehem (ornithogalum umbellatum)

 Plant Profile: Rose History (1)

-.’“But he that dares not grasp the thorn, should never crave the rose.” – Anne Bronte
+“But he that dares not grasp the thorn, should never crave the rose.”

 Description:

-By contrast, cultivated varieties can take on many different flowering patterns and color variations – they come large or small, with packed or single flowers, scented or unscented, and in almost every shade of color from burgundy red (almost black) to pink, yellow and white.
+Cultivated varieties bear little resemblance to their wild cousins.
+They come in all forms, colours and sizes – large or small, packed or single-flowered, scented or unscented, and in almost every shade of colour, from burgundy red (almost black) to pink, yellow and white.

-Wild Rose shrubs can grow as low as 80 cm or climb some 30m high, sprawling over other plants and trees.
-They are prickly fellows and although the thorns of natural varieties tend to be much finer than those of the hybrids, they are no less sharp.
+Some wild rose shrubs grow to only 80 cm, others climb up to 30m high, scrambling over other plants and trees.
+They are prickly fellows, and while their thorns are often much finer than those of the hybrids, they are no less sharp.

-The leaves tend to be pinnate, with stalked, ovate leaflets, and finely toothed margins.
-The stems and leaves bear thorns.
+The leaves are usually pinnate with stalked, ovate leaflets, and finely toothed margins.
+Both stems and leaves bear thorns.

 Ecology: